AndreasX42/Movie-Recommender/README.md

 # Movie-Recommender
 Implementation of a simple movie recommender using embedding models, ChromaDb, LangChain and Flask API.

+## TODO 💻
+- Implement Like/Dislike button for the gradio app to collect user feedback
+- Provide recommendation metrics like HR or MRR on a separate dashboard

 ## Overview

 We take the dataset of movies and build a ChromaDB vectorstore from the embeddings of the movie descriptions.
 For every user we take the watch history and calculate an average of the embeddings